 95 #207 & #208

-A final fun night in Kathmandu.
+A final night of fun in Kathmandu.

-In the military town of Bayi, Gil gets a mohawk and Hamid emerges hairless from the Noble Lady Beauty Shop.
+Hamid Sardar emerges hairless from the Noble Lady Beauty Shop.

 Injecting an anticoagulant, leech bites can bleed for hours.